phpv8/v8js/README.md

 You also might want to try the Debian & Ubuntu packages available from the Jenkins site at https://jenkins.brokenpipe.de/

+Building on Microsoft Windows is more complicated, see README.Win32.md file for a quick run through.

 Compile latest v8
 -----------------